GopikasriGundlapalli/Portfolio-Website/README.md

 This portfolio website is a responsive and interactive web application designed to showcase my skills, projects, and contact information.

 FEATURES AND STRUCTURE :
-1. Purpose:
+1. PURPOSE:

 Showcases my technical expertise and professional journey in a structured and visually appealing way.

-2. Main Sections:
+2. MAIN SECTIONS:

-Home: Brief introduction and an overview of my passion for web development.
+HOME: Brief introduction and an overview of my passion for web development.

-About:
+ABOUT:

 Highlights my background and technical skills.

 Proficient in HTML, CSS, JavaScript, and React.

-Projects:
+PROJECTS:

 Showcases key projects, including: